xxddpac/go-flow/README.md

 [中文文档（Chinese Docs）](https://github.com/xxddpac/go-flow/blob/main/README_ZH.md)

 ## Overview

 go-flow is a lightweight and efficient real-time network traffic monitoring tool, ideal for medium-scale traffic environments.
 It captures TCP/UDP packets and analyzes traffic using a configurable sliding time window.
 Designed for simplicity and performance, it also includes a built-in web UI for intuitive, real-time visualization.

 ## Usage

 ```
+# Download the binary from new latest release

-# For centos
+# For Linux

-# Ensure libpcap installed
-# sudo yum install libpcap -y
 chmod +x go-flow
 ./go-flow --eth=<network interface>